isomerpages/moe-ast-elis/_learning-opportunities/Communicating Effectively/Facilitating Productive Classroom Discussion.md

 <p>Productive classroom discussions provide students with opportunities to
 clarify their thinking and consolidate their understanding during the lesson.
 Such discussions can enable students to deepen their reasoning, and listen to and engage with one another’s reasoning.
-This course explores how teachers can facilitate productive discussions in the classroom and overcome common challenges.</p>
+This course explores how you can facilitate productive discussions in your classroom and overcome common challenges.</p>
-<p>You will learn through a blend of in-person learning sessions and asynchronous
+<p>You will learn through a blend of in-person learning sessions and an asynchronous
-online learning.</p>
+online learning period.</p>
 <h3>Learning Goals</h3>
 <p>By the end of this course, you will be able to:</p>
 <ul data-tight="true" class="tight">